61 Pages Posted: 3 Jun 2017 Last revised: 22 Jul 2017

-According to the workhorse model of Allingham and Sandmo (1972), firms evade taxes by optimally trading-off between the lower tax burden and the expected penalties from audits.
-However, there is still no consensus about whether firms react to audits and whether they react in a rational way.
-We conducted a large-scale field experiment with over 20,000 Uruguayan firms that collectively pay over $200 million dollars in taxes per year.
-We provided firms with exogenous but non-deceptive signals about the probability of being audited and the penalty rates for tax evasion.
-We measure the effect of this information on their subsequent perceptions about audits, measured with survey data, as well as on the actual taxes paid.
-We provide evidence that firm's reaction to audits is subject to substantial optimization and information frictions.
+According to the canonical model of Allingham and Sandmo (1972), firms evade taxes by making a trade-off between a lower tax burden and higher expected penalties.
+However, there is still no consensus about whether real-world firms operate in this rational way.
+We conducted a large-scale field experiment, sending letters to over 20,000 firms that collectively pay over 200 million dollars in taxes per year.
+In our letters, we provided firms with exogenous but nondeceptive signals about key inputs for their evasion decisions, such as audit probabilities and penalty rates.
+We measure the effect of these signals on their subsequent perceptions about the auditing process, based on survey data, as well as on the actual taxes paid, according to administrative data.
+We find that firms do increase their tax compliance in response to information about audits.
+However, the patterns in these responses are inconsistent with utility maximization.
+The evidence suggests that, much like scarecrows frighten off birds, audits can be a significant deterrent for tax evaders even though they would be perceived as harmless by a rational optimizer.

 Keywords: tax, evasion, audits, penalties, frictions